 The Royal Veterinary College recommends feeding horses with laminitis 1.5% of their body weight in hay.
 Your veterinarian might advise soaking the hay to get rid of as many carbohydrates as you can.
 Hay is preferred over haylage since the latter is more pleasant and could lead to the horse eating more, which would raise insulin levels.
 Your veterinarian might also advise fiber-based goods made of chaff or unmolassed sugar beet in order to lessen hay consumption.

-When it comes to laminitis, prevention is crucial.
+When it comes to laminitis in horses, prevention is crucial.
 Obviously, you can’t stop every possible cause, but it’s very important to protect your horse’s health by stopping the ones you can.
 Make sure that any feed is safely stored out of your horse’s reach, and ease your horse into a lush pasture.
 Laminitis is more likely to happen to your horse if he or she is sick, nervous, or overweight.
 You should also talk to your vet about a diet plan, regular checkups, and how to care for your horse’s hooves.
 Make an appointment with your veterinarian as soon as you can if you think laminitis is starting.